 Consider what components are used to make a final product before selecting the single level or multilevel (fixed) manufacturing type in the stock section of the header.

 Once a manufacturing type is set for a stock code, it cannot be amended.

 a)The stock code that is to be manufactured.

 b)The stock codes used in the manufacture process, including parts and labour.

 c)A manufacturing Item, which is where the Bill of Materials is stored.

-Selecting the multilevel manufacturing option enables you to choose already manufactured stock (multilevel only) as a further ingredient in your manufacturing process, ie. you can use a finished product as a component to manufacture a further product, and so on, to produce the finished product.
+Selecting the multilevel manufacturing option enables using already manufactured stock (multilevel only) as a further ingredient in the manufacturing process, ie. use a finished product as a component to manufacture a further product, and so on, to produce the finished product.

 Example: multilevel manufactured stock is made up of Stock A + Stock B = Stock C at a fixed cost, then Stock C + Stock D = Stock E.

 This is possible because the cost of manufactured stock is fixed and set on the Manufacturing job.
 It is not updated when finishing purchase or expense orders of stock used in the manufacturing process, as compared to single level manufacturing.

 ▪When selecting multilevel (fixed), set the default manufacturing cost in the Details tab on the Stock screen.